itsnayuta/FE-FastFood/README.md

 ```
 > Ensure that you have an Android emulator running or a real device connected.
 if you run with real devices: use this cmd to run faster
+> if you run with real devices: use this cmd to run faster
 ```bash
 yarn android --active-arch-only
 ```